paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

   (B) the State is making substantial progress toward adopting recommendations of the State task force or a comparable alternative to such recommendations.

-**(f) Funds available** For grants under this section, the Secretary shall use the amount authorized by [section 10603a of this title](./chapter-112-victim-compensation-and-assistance.md#section-10603a).
+**(f) Funds available** For grants under this section, the Secretary shall use the amount authorized by [section 20104 of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20104&num=0&edition=prelim).

 ### Statutory Notes